Rama Cont: Risk measurement and Model risk

 which has been influential in the design of model risk management frameworks in financial institutions.

 Cont, Deguest and Scandolo introduced the concept of 'risk measurement procedure', an empirical counterpart of the notion of risk measure, and defined a robust class of risk measurement procedures known as 'Range Value-at-risk' (RVaR), a robust alternative to Expected shortfall.

 Cont, Kotlicki and Valderrama define the concept of Liquidity at risk, as the amount of liquid assets needed by a financial institution to face liquidity outflows in this scenario.

 Awards and honours

 Cont was awarded the Louis Bachelier Prize by the French Academy of Sciences in 2010 for his work on mathematical modelling of financial markets.

 He was elected Fellow of the Society for Industrial and Applied Mathematics (SIAM) in 2017 for "contributions to stochastic analysis and mathematical finance".

 He received the Award for Excellence in Interdisciplinary Research (APEX) from the Royal Society in 2017 for his research on mathematical modelling of systemic risk.

+Cont was elected Fellow of the Academy for the Mathematical Sciences in 2026.